isuparnopal/RF_respiration_monitoring/index.md

 ## Project Timeline

-Week 5: Radio Setup\
+Week 5: Hardware setup\
+•	Attain hardware, install software, read documentation
+•	Assign roles and responsibilities for team members
+•	Initial setup, trouble shooting and problem framing

-Week 6: Data Collection and Inference\
+Week 6: Data Collection\
+•	Initial testing and data collection
+•	Paper survey and paper review for identification of relevant algorithms and techniques
+•	Start coding and implementing
+•	Decide on ML or classical approach
+•	Check in with course staff about progress

-Week 7: Signal Processing Algorithm Design\
+Week 7: Formalization of approach\
+•	Continue coding and implementing
+•	Last date to change approach if necessary
+•	Show results to course staff

-Week 8: ML based Algorithm Design\
+Week 8: Debug and Assess\
+•	Determine whether system can accuarately estimate respiratory rate
+•	Review progress and modulate approach accordingly
+•	Ask course staff if results are satisfactory

-Week 9: Comparison and Testing\
+Week 9: Debug and Assess\
-Week 10: Explore Improvements
+•	Conduct formal write up
+•	Complete project